Single-payer health care: What is it?

 “That’s one way to phase it in,” he said.

 In California, the bill is not technically dead as legislators work in sessions.
-And with Sanders expected to unveil his much-anticipated Medicare for All plan this month, a push for single-payer could be revived yet again.
+And with Sanders expected to unveil his much-anticipated plan this month, a push for single-payer could be revived yet again.